A common installation question we get every week is, “I’ve heard it’s super dense – can I nail down bamboo flooring?”

 - If the sub-floor is concrete, then you won’t be able to nail down the floors; you’ll be required to glue down or float.
 Shockingly, putting nails into concrete is hard work.
 It’ll generally just leave you with busted nails, damaged flooring planks, and a sore wrist.

 So, how do I nail down a bamboo floor?
-First, plan ahead.
+First, plan.

 It’s actually a straightforward process, but it does involve some all-important prep-work and a little bit of patience.
 Let’s go through it step-by-step.

 There are a few things that you’ll need to go over before beginning, like checking whether your sub-floor is suitable for nailing (and it will actually hold the nails/cleats) and allowing the bamboo to acclimate to the room that it’s being installed in.
 Failure to acclimate a wood floor can cause problems right away or further down the line, like cupping due to humidity.
 Manufacturers don’t accept responsibility for these mistakes, and it could be quite a costly error for you.

 Ordering and receiving the bamboo flooring

 - Order 7-10% more bamboo flooring you measured for: This will account for cutting and waste.

 - Check the warranty and installation guide: Does it say not to install in a basement?
 Or in an unconditioned room (i.e., garage)?
 Or overheated sub-floors?
 What are the acceptable sub-floor types?
 Abide by the warranty to protect your consumer rights.

-- Inspect for shipping damage at time of receipt: although most manufacturers take the utmost care during selection and shipping, mistakes can happen.
-Avoid using any plank with visible defects, report it to the manufacturer, and check their returns policy carefully.
-The shipping damage usually looks worse than it is, and most of the damaged planks can still be used for starter rows, so accept the shipment but make sure to record the damages on the driver’s bill of lading so that the shipper can send you free replacement materials.
+- Inspect for shipping damage at the time of receipt: although most manufacturers take the utmost care during selection and shipping, mistakes can happen.
+Avoid using any plank with visible defects, report it to the manufacturer, and carefully check their returns policy.
+The shipping damage usually looks worse than it is.
+Most of the damaged planks can still be used for starter rows, so accept the shipment but make sure to record the damages on the driver’s bill of lading.
+The shipper can send you free replacement materials.